ror-community/ror-site/content/blog/2023-02-23-caltech-case-study.md

 Perfect.
 Can you tell us about Caltech Library and the unit that you're in?

 ### {{< figure src="/img/blog/caltech/tom-morrell.jpg" class="round-figure" alt="Tom Morrell" >}} Tom Morrell
 Caltech Library serves all the information needs of Caltech as a campus.
 And Caltech is a kind of unique institution.
 We're small in terms of numbers.
 We have about 300 faculty, but we have a really big impact in a lot of research areas -- in Astronomy, Astrophysics, Biology, Neuroscience.
-We've got a really lot of high-impact work, just done with a very small staff.
+We've got a lot of high-impact work, just done with a very small staff.
 So what the library does is we serve everybody on campus.
 We serve traditional library information needs in terms of journals, for instance, but we also have a [very strong repository program](https://library.caltech.edu/search/repositories) in terms of making the research content of Caltech publicly available.
 That includes publications ([CaltechAUTHORS](https://authors.library.caltech.edu/)) and theses ([CaltechTHESIS](https://thesis.library.caltech.edu/))  as well as what I spend most of my time working on, which is datasets and research software ([CaltechDATA](https://data.caltech.edu)).

 ### {{< figure src="/img/amanda-sq-100.png" class="round-figure" alt="Amanda French" >}} Amanda French
 And when did when did Caltech first start its repositories?
 You have both an institutional repository and a data repository, correct?